-Trinity Washington University is a Catholic institution offering CACREP-accredited graduate degrees in counseling.
-The Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit program integrating counseling theories and models with research and professional ethics.
+Trinity Washington University is a Catholic institution and one of only three private institutions of higher education to be classified by the US Department of Education as a Predominantly Black and Hispanic Serving Institution.
+The CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit program integrating counseling theories and models with research and professional ethics.
 Courses include Principles and Theories of Counseling; Counseling Children and Adolescents; and Trauma and Crisis Intervention in Counseling.
 The program meets state coursework requirements to become a Licensed Professional Counselor (LPC) in Washington DC.
-The 60-credit MA in School Counseling is offered with tracks in School Counseling and Counseling Urban Students.
+The CACREP-accredited 60-credit MA in School Counseling is offered with tracks in School Counseling and Counseling Urban Students.
 The School Counseling track focuses on the skills and knowledge needed to work in elementary and secondary school settings.
-The Counseling Urban Students track is designed for students who want to gain the skills necessary to work with children and adolescents in a wider range of settings, such as community programs and child welfare services.
+The Counseling Urban Students track is designed for students who want to work with children and adolescents in a wider range of settings, such as community programs and child welfare services.
 Both tracks can be designed to meet state requirements to become a school counselor.
 A post-master’s counselor program is also available to applicants with a master’s degree in school counseling.
 The non-degree, 12-credit program enables students to complete the coursework necessary to become an LPC in Washington DC.
 Students in this program are eligible for reduced tuition but must complete the four required courses within 12 months of starting the program.

 Online and Hybrid Programs

 Gallaudet University offers post-secondary education for the deaf and hard of hearing.
-The CACREP-accredited, 69-credit Master of Arts (MA) in Clinical Mental Health Counseling trains students to provide counseling services to clients who are deaf and hard of hearing in individual, group, and family settings.
-This unique program is one of few in the world that specializes in the mental health needs of this clientele and provides deaf and hard of hearing students with a fully-immersive learning experience designed for their needs.
-The program is offered in a hybrid format.
-The first academic year, including the summer term, is spent at the Gallaudet campus with courses taught using face-to-face methods, while in the second academic year students engage in a 200-hour supervised practicum and a 600-hour supervised internship and take courses online.
-During the supervised work experience, students can choose to specialize in either clinical or community counseling.
-Required courses include Counseling for Wellness and Human Development; Culture, Identity and the American Deaf Community; and Family Therapy.
-The program meets state educational requirements to become a Licensed Professional Counselor (LPC) and graduates may find employment in hospitals, community organizations, or rehabilitation clinics, among other settings.
+The 61-credit Master of Arts (MA) in Clinical Mental Health Counseling requires three academic years and two summer residencies to complete.
+The program trains students to provide counseling services to clients who are deaf and hard of hearing in individual, group, and family settings.
+This unique program is one of few in the world that specializes in the mental health needs of this clientele and provides deaf and hard-of-hearing students with a fully-immersive learning experience designed for their needs.
+It is a hybrid program where the majority of coursework is completed online with the exception of two weeks on campus required each summer during the first and second years of study.
+Required courses include Social and Cultural Diversity Foundations and Multicultural Counseling; Principles of Assessment in Counseling; and Family Therapy.
+Graduates may find employment in setting such as hospitals, community organizations, or rehabilitation clinics.